ShakeebAftab/Friday/readme.md

 # Laptop Automation with a touch of home automation

 ### Inspiration
-Too lazy to get up and use laptop by hands hence needed to come up with an elegent solution which was easily accessable and I was spending most of my time on whatsapp anyways it made sense to use it as a goto solution
+Too lazy to get up and use my laptop by hand.
+Hence needed to come up with an elegant solution that was easily accessible, and I was spending most of my time on WhatsApp anyways so it made sense to use it as a go-to solution.

 ### Functionality
 * **Greetings**